-There is useful information on hoists and other equipment in the Moving and Handling Guidelines, This is available online at the ACC website.
-The Guideline explains that there are three types of hoists - floor hoists, standing hoists and ceiling hoists.
+There is useful information on hoists and other equipment in the Moving and Handling Guidelines, This is available online from the ACC website.
+The Guidelines explain that there are three types of hoists - floor hoists, standing hoists and ceiling hoists.
 All hoists use slings to hold the person being moved.

-All carers should be trained in fitting slings and in the proper use of hoists, and should know how to work the model of hoist that they are using.
+You should be trained in fitting slings and in the proper use of hoists, and should know how to work the model of hoist that is being used.
 Hoists and other equipment should be regularly maintained.
+Seek information on training from the equipment provider or needs assessment agency.